pfe1223/grayArea/rune/text.md

 >for color conversion, grid systems, typography, pixel iteration,
 >as well as an expanding set of computational geometry helpers.

 For use in the browser, download the [library](https://github.com/runemadsen/rune.js/releases/tag/1.1.4).
-Use the [NPM](https://www.npmjs.com/package/rune.js) package for Node.
+Use the [NPM](https://www.npmjs.com/package/rune.js) for Node.

 ## Setup
 Setting up Rune is just like P5, link to the library in `<head>` and link to the JS file in `<body>`.
 You even use `sketch.js`.